 I was born in Kansas City, MO the day after the Kansas City Chiefs won their first and, until recently, only Super Bowl.
 This was also when the name "Super Bowl" was first used, Super Bowl IV, and the last year before the AFL and NFL unified.

-I spent time in Kansas City, St. Joseph, Overland Park, San Marcos, Brooklyn, Manhattan, Chicago and Austin since then, in roughly that order.
+I have spent time in Kansas City, St. Joseph, Overland Park, San Marcos, Brooklyn, Manhattan, Chicago and Austin since then, in roughly that order.

 I wish I did a better job keeping in touch with friends.

 I originally moved to NYC to pursue a writing and acting career.